Nigel Crisp, Baron Crisp: Career

+Service improvements by the end of 2005 included 99% of patients being able to see a GP within two working days, 99.8% with suspected cancer saw a specialist within 2 weeks, 99% of women with breast cancer began treatment within 4 weeks of referral, and the A and E target of everyone seen or admitted within 4 hours was exceeded with 99% doing so.

+Surgical waiting times fell to a maximum of 6 months for admission and 3 months for an outpatient appointment (with only 12 patients waiting longer than this for admission to English hospitals and 18 waiting longer for an outpatient appointment).
+In 2000 some patients had been waiting more than two years for admission.
+Activity levels increased at the same time with admissions up 16% in five years to 10,050,000 by March 2005 and A and E attendances up 27% to 16,712,000.

+He described his time as Chief Executive in 24 Hours to Save the NHS, OUP 2011.
+He has also argued that there are lessons from the period which it is vital to learn in 2024 in order to revive the NHS.

 In 2016, a biography of Tony Blair – Broken Vows: Tony Blair, The Tragedy of Power by British author Tom Bower, reported Ken Anderson's comment "Crisp had no control over costs and didn’t have a clue what to do", following the former's investigation into why the NHS accounts were six months late.
 Bowers describes that after an assessment by management consultants McKinsey & Company, Tony Blair and Secretary of State for Health Patricia Hewitt decided Crisp should be replaced, and part of the method used to induce Crisp to resign at age 54 was to award him a life peerage.

 Global health and international development

 Nigel Crisp has been very active in global health and international development since 2006; most notably publishing in 2007 Global Health Partnerships - a report for the prime minister on what more the UK can do to support health improvement in developing countries; co-chairing, with Commissioner Bience Gawanas of the African Union, a Task Force on scaling up the education and training of health workers on behalf of the Global Health Workforce Alliance which resulted in the publication of Scaling up, Saving lives in 2008; and founding, with the Zambian Ministry of Health, The Zambia UK Health Workforce Alliance in 2009.

 He writes and speaks widely on global health and his book Turning the world upside down - the search for global health was published in 2010.
+It described what richer countries could learn about health from people in low- and middle-income countries and argued for greater partnership and mutual learning between countries.
+The book proved very influential.
+A second edition was published in 2022.
+As Patron of THET (The Tropical Health and Education Trust) he has continued to develop and support partnerships around the world.